TheBlenderGirl.com > Vegan Creamy Carrot Soup

 I love carrots.
 Not only are they loaded with nutrients and add a gorgeous vibrant color to dishes; but they lend themselves so beautifully to sweet or savory flavors, and in this case, a simple blend of spices.

 I will say that if you want this soup to taste exactly like mine, the vegetable stock/broth that you use is important.
 Not all stocks were created equal.
 They really do vary in quality and taste.
-I always use Massel vegetable stock, which I believe is superior in quality and flavour.
+I always use Massel vegetable stock, which I believe is superior in quality and flavor.
 Massel stocks are vegan, gluten free, lactose free, kosher and free of MSG.
-When I don't make my own home made stock, I always use Massel stocks.
+When I don't make my own homemade stock, I always use Massel stocks.
 I actually prefer to use the stock cubes so I can control the strength.
 I use 1 stock cube for every 2 cups of filtered water.